stevejarvis/stevejarvis.github.io/_posts/2014-09-17-anonymity-of-cyber-attacks.md

 One of the commonly cited benefits of cyber attacks over conventional warfare is the anonymity with which actions can be taken.
-There's a fine line between military action and criminal activity, and many of the same pros and cons are relevant for each.
-It's surely hard to pinpoint those responsible for shady online activity, but doable, and there's often some interesting clues left behind.
+There's a fine line between military action and criminal activity, and many of the same pros and cons are relevant.
+It's hard to pinpoint those responsible for shady online activity, but doable, and there's often some interesting clues left behind.

 Stuxnet was perhaps the most advanced cyber weapon seen to date, and it was a